 - Minor in Mathematical Sciences

-The Mathematical Sciences Department at The University of Texas at Dallas offers graduate study in five specializations: Applied Mathematics, Engineering Mathematics, Mathematics, Statistics, and an interdisciplinary degree in Bioinformatics and Computational Biology.
+The Mathematical Sciences Department at The University of Texas at Dallas offers graduate study in six specializations: Actuarial Science, Applied Mathematics, Engineering Mathematics, Mathematics, Statistics, and an interdisciplinary degree in Bioinformatics and Computational Biology.
 The degree programs offer students the opportunity to prepare for careers in these disciplines themselves or in any of the many other fields for which these disciplines are such indispensable tools.
 As other sciences develop, problems which require the use of these tools are numerous and pressing.

 In addition to a wide range of courses in mathematics and statistics, the Mathematical Sciences Department offers a unique selection of courses that consider mathematical and computational aspects of engineering, biology and other scientific problems.